 In many of the Caribbean countries a civil ceremony is a simple process.
 The bride and groom must meet residency requirements (arriving to the country 24-72 hours prior to the ceremony date) and submit the proper paperwork and forms of identification to receive a marriage license.
 In Mexico, for example, a legal ceremony is slightly different.
 Brides and grooms are required to get blood work completed while meeting the 96 business hour residency requirement.
 A large portion – the legal portion – of the ceremony is also performed in Spanish.

-Get Help – No one expects a bride to plan her wedding on her own, let alone her destination wedding!
+Fourth, reach out to the experts and get help.
+No one expects a bride to plan her wedding on her own, let alone her destination wedding!
 Choose a destination wedding travel professional to assist with the planning and booking process for your big day.
 Their expertise will keep travel itineraries organized – just imagine trying to keep track of the flight times and schedule changes for 20 or 30 or even 80 guests from around the globe for your big day.
 No need to stress – that is what travel experts are for!
 The connections they have within the industry will also aid in receiving more amenities and inclusions for your big day – contract negotiation, if you will.
 When hiring a travel professional to assist in planning a destination wedding, make sure to hire a no fee agency.
 There is no need to pay more for the assistance of a destination wedding professional when you simply do not have to do so.